arturonline/docs/Swift/Enums.md

 Traditionally, each enum case was only a label for an Integer value.
 These labels were only necessary to make the code readable for humans while the computer itself was internally working with those Integers.

-First of all, you’re not bound to use Integers for the value that is represented by a particular case.
+In swift, you’re not bound to use Integers for the value that is represented by a particular case.
 You can use Strings, Characters or even Floats instead.

 ```Swift
 enum Airport: String {